RIR360/development/journal/2025/august.md

 - Write your achievements, your brain tend to forget them easily.
 - Your achievements will surely fuel your motivation in the very next bad day.
 - Keep your weapon sharp when next wave of depression comes.
+- Always choose to be sad rather than being happy with fake stuff.